Memnoch1244/GQ-List/README.md

 # Aardwolf Global Quest List Miniwindow
 Displays a list of global quests in a resizable window.

-Show with gqshow and hide with gqhide.
-The list automagically updates every server tick.
+- Refreshes every server tick.
 - Quests are color coded according to your level.
 - Left-click a GQ to show the "gq info" for that quest.
 - Right-click a GQ to "gq join" that quest.
 - Toggle sound notifications on/off for GQs in level range.
+- Show/hide the window with "gqshow" and "gqhide".

 Plans:
 - Allow custom colors.